 The exam involves two stages: online test and interview.
 The online test consists of reasoning, English language, quantitative aptitude, general/banking awareness and stream-specific questions.
 One must clear all the stages to qualify for the interview in the final stage.

 These bank exams see Lakhs of aspirants every year.
 However, owing to limited posts for bank jobs, there is fierce competition to make it to the final list.
 Hence, there are chances that you might not make the cut.
-You need not worry even if you don't; because NIIT offers a range of programs- from short term banking courses like Tally Accounting and Introduction to GST to full-fledged banking courses after graduation like PG Diploma in Sales & Banking and the ANIIT course.
+You need not worry even if you don't; because NIIT offers a range of programs- from short term banking courses like Tally Accounting and Introduction to GST to full-fledged banking courses after graduation like PG Diploma in Sales & Banking.